 The 1908 exhibition in which John Sloan’s The Haymarket, Sixth Avenue was shown drew headlines in New York (see illustration).
-Exhibited with the work of his colleagues in an artist group called The Eight, The Haymarket was especially provocative because it showed lavishly dressed women entering a wellknown dance hall unaccompanied by male companions.
-These women were independent and pleasure-seeking, in contrast to the expectations of society.
-This type of realism in art shocked many viewers who expected art to be idealizing and genteel.
+Exhibited with the work of his colleagues in an artist group called The Eight, The Haymarket was especially provocative because it showed lavishly dressed women entering a well-known dance hall unaccompanied by male companions.
+These women were independent and pleasure-seeking, defying society’s expectations.
+This type of realism in art shocked many viewers who were accustomed to idealizing and genteel subjects.

 Oil on canvas

 26 1/8 x 34 13/16 in.
 (66.3 x 88.5 cm)